by anthony on 08/10/11 at 12:50 am

 The last way to make your checkboxes and radio buttons easy to click is possibly the best way.
 Placing them on a button zone clearly tells users where they can click to toggle the controls.
 Not only can users click the label, but they can also click outside the label.
 This makes their click targets even bigger and easier to click.
 When users click on a checkbox or radio button, the button zone should highlight in color to tell users that it’s selected.
 This gives users the clear visual feedback they need when they’re looking at a dense area of checkboxes and radio buttons.

 There’s a lot you can do to make your checkboxes and radio buttons more usable and accessible.
 If your form has a lot of them, try using these techniques to take the burden off your users.
 Making your checkboxes and radio buttons easier to click will increase the chances of users completing your form.
-This is exactly what you want to do if you have a long form that asks for a lot of information.
+They are an important part of forms, so there’s no reason users should have trouble clicking them.